-Naturally, not every survey ought to contain all conceivable demographic questions.
+Naturally, not every survey should contain all conceivable demographic questions.
 The process of selecting and writing demographic questions is always strongly case-dependent and should be chosen based on research strategy and goals.
-Hence, make sure to explicitly define the purpose of your data acquisition beforehand and you will be on the right track.
+Therefore, make sure to explicitly define the purpose of your data acquisition beforehand and you will be on the right track.

 Nevertheless, a certain basic set of demographic data will always be helpful in segmenting survey research data in order to get to know your main prospects or customers.

 The art of asking about a respondent’s age is balancing the level of data detail as well as avoiding survey fatigue, i.e., grouping individual ages into ranges leads to fewer answer options, improves readability and possibly lowers response fatigue.